-We design production wells, diversion facilities, piping systems, groundwater recharge facilities, water treatment systems, and instrumentation networks to provide consistent water delivery for your communities or industrial purposes.
+We design production wells, diversion facilities, piping systems, groundwater recharge facilities, water treatment systems, and instrumentation networks to provide consistent water delivery for communities and industrial purposes.
 We are pioneers in the application of smart technology to monitor and operate water measurement systems including OPTI technology.
 We are specialists in designing targeted treatment approaches for unique water quality requirements surrounding contaminant removal, and blending analysis.

 Our water resource specialists work in integrated teams that include geomorphologists, ecologists, and fishery management specialists to provide a thorough understanding of natural and urban stream systems and potential influences on ecosystem performance.

 As a core discipline, our modeling specialists can address a multitude of focused and integrated approaches to numerical modeling of both natural and urban watersheds, aquifer systems, reservoir water quality, and distribution system performance.
 We apply both public domain and proprietary modeling platforms that help our clients evaluate development and management scenarios, potential impacts or benefits of projects or programs, and approaches to optimizing the operation of existing water supply systems.

 Regulatory Compliance and Water Rights